 Here are just a few of the reasons our staff are excited about the move.

 “I’m looking forward to the increased visibility the station will have, so this service can be shared with and enjoyed by more Portlanders (and their friends around the world).
 Cohabitating with one of our Key Cultural Arts Partners is a great benefit of our new space too – I can’t wait for all the creative energy to start flowing down by the river!” – Andrea Rennie, Executive Assistant

 “For me, it’s to have a space with the capacity to welcome our members for open houses and events.” – Katherine Lefever, Assistant Director of Member Services

 “The new facility will give us much-needed space for us to be able to produce the best radio possible.
 We will once again have a space where musicians can drop by, play music, and share it with listeners.
 It’s going to be fantastic!” – John Pitman, Music Director

-To give you an idea of what our new home will be like check out the renderings below.
-And stay tuned for photo updates on the space as it evolves during construction.
+To give you an idea of what our new home looks like, check out the renderings below.
+And stay tuned for photo updates once we’re unpacked and settled in the new space.
 Thank you to Portland Tribune for helping us get the word out about the move.
 Read all about it on their website.